Abhinav-Mahajan10/Banking-System-Emulator/README.md

 # Banking-System-Emulator
 Abhinav Mahajan, IMT2020553.
 EG 301P Operating Systems Lab
 ## Objective
-Design and Development of online banking management system in anci C written in system programming style.
+Design and Development of online banking management system written in anci C in system programming style.
 ## Functionalities
-- One can either login as an Admin, a normal User or as Joint Account Holder.
+- One can either login as an Admin, a normal User or as a Joint Account Holder.
 - An Admin can Add, delete, modify, query and check Accounts.
 (Both normal and joint accounts)
 - A normal user or joint account holder has the ability to deposit, withdraw, check balance, check Account ID and changing password.
 ## Executing